gnomical/solid-theme-provider/README.md

 #### Props:

 - **default** - string
-  the key of the theme that should be set upon first load. defaults to 'system'.
+  the key of the theme that should be set upon first load.
+  defaults to the system preference
 - **label** - string
   a text label that will display inside the theme toggle button.
-  > defaults to an empty string
+  defaults to an empty string
 - **prefix** - string
   override the css variable prefix.
-  > defaults to 'stp-'.
+  defaults to `'stp-'`
 - **styles** - style object
   override the styles that get applied to the toggle button.
 - **themes** - json